wjwat/lhtlhtp.com/content/contributing/_index.md

 Contributing
   - How the Site is Built
+  - Issues & PRs
+  - Contributing
   - Site Structure
-  - Opening Issues
-  - Contributing